chimera-linux/cports/Packaging.md

   to use `nostrip_files` to filter out bitcode archives with this option.
 * `autosplit` *(true)* If disabled, the build system will not autosplit subpackages (other than `-dbg`, which is controlled with other vars).
-* `splitstatic` *(true)* This is like `autosplit`, but only for static libraries.
-You can use this if you really want to keep static libraries in the `devel` package.
-For non-`devel` packages, this is off by default and if you want it, you have to turn it on.
+* `splitstatic` *(false, true)* This is like `autosplit`, but only for static libraries.
+It is on by default for `devel` packages and off otherwise.
+You can change the default by toggling this.

 <a id="hardening_options"></a>
 ### Hardening Options